ar-nelson/jaspr/jaspr/data-types.jaspr.md

 A functionally-updated copy of a magic object---created with, e.g., `withKey` or `withoutKey`---is no longer magic.
 Notably, this means that updating a channel or dynamic variable this way makes the updated version no longer a channel or dynamic variable.

-    magic?: (fn- x ($isMagic x))
+    magic?: (fn- x (p.magic? x))

 ### Closures and Functions

+Every Jaspr process defines a unique, randomly-generated string called a _scope key_, accessible through the name `scopeKey`.

+    scopeKey: p.scopeKey

-A closure is an object with a `$closure` key.
+A closure is an object with this scope key.
 A function is a closure that also has a `$code` key.
-The `$closure` key contains the closure's scope; calling a function evaluates the function's `$code` in its scope (see [Syntax and Semantics/Functions](syntax.jaspr.md#functions)).
+The scope key contains the closure's scope; calling a function evaluates the function's `$code` in its scope (see [Syntax and Semantics/Functions](syntax.jaspr.md#functions)).

 Closures may be magic objects; they are the only values in Jaspr that can contain self-references.
-Because of this, many recursive algorithms in Jaspr either don't recurse into keys named `$closure` or raise errors when they encounter closures, to avoid infinite loops.
+Because of this, many recursive algorithms in Jaspr either don't recurse into the scope key or raise errors when they encounter closures, to avoid infinite loops.
 Notably, evaluation and macroexpansion raise `EvalFailed` errors when they encounter unquoted closures; the `closure` special form provides a safe way to create closures without writing them directly in source code.

 Non-magic closures can exist if they are created directly in Jaspr code using object literals or object-building functions. `(closure? x)` does not imply `(magic? x)`.

 The predicates `closure?` and `function?` test whether a value is a closure or function.

-    closure?: (fn- x (and (object? x) (hasKey? “$closure” x))) function?: (fn- x (and (closure? x) (hasKey? “$code” x)))
+    closure?: (fn- x (and (object? x) (hasKey? scopeKey x))) function?: (fn- x (and (closure? x) (hasKey? “$code” x)))

 Jaspr also provides several basic function combinators: